About Us

 kate.dunton@uea.ac.uk

-Learning Programme Manager (Adults and Young People)
+Learning Programme Manager (Children and Families)

 Lauren.L.Wilson@uea.ac.uk